rkuma183/wilsonmar.github.io/_posts/2016-08-23-mac-osx-config-dotfiles.md

 This article describes the various configuration settings to make your life easier and less frustrating.

-Some settings can be automated using "dotFiles"
+Most settings can be automated using "dotFiles"
 <a href="#DotFileRepos">in repositories maintained by various people</a>.